garrandall/popular-music-data/tracks/girls-like-you-maroon-5-cardi-b.md

 I spent last night
 On the last flight to you
 Took a whole day up
-Trying to get way up, ooh ooh
+Trying to get way up, oh oh
 We spent the daylight
 Trying to make things right between us
 And now it's all good baby